🔄

 • chrysene.

-Why analyse PAH4 in shilajit?
+Why analyze PAH4 in shilajit?

-Simply stating that a shilajit is “pure” is not enough.
+Saying that a shilajit is "pure" is not enough.

 PAH4, heavy metals, and microbiology: what are the differences?